z-drack/z-drack/README.md

 I'm Kevin, a technology student, yes, I consider myself a student, who studies more than us in IT?

+I'm an IT professional, currently holding the position of SysAdmin & ISO, but also interested in DevOps and IT automation.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...